 Import / Export for Mobile

-Within the Localize dashboard, we provide you with an ability to import and export phrases and translations in various file formats.
+Within the Localize dashboard, we provide you with the ability to import and export phrases and translations in various file formats.

 You can also import/export Glossary terms.